luthesebas/LaTeX-Thesis/ResearchProject/README.md

   - **Theory/** - Contains all theory files
     (name scheme: ```<nn>_theory.tex``` - e.g. ```01_theory.tex```)

-  - **Introduction.text** - File for the introduction of the topic/problem/purpose
+  - **Introduction.tex** - File for the introduction of the topic/problem/purpose

   - **Background.tex** - File for the explanation of the problem